bioimagesuiteweb/examples/README.md

 and Software Engineering Concepts.
 It was developed in part also for the needs of the Yale Course ``Medical Software Design`` (BENG 406b, Spring 2019).

+To use (parts of) BioImage Suite Web as a library you can install it via npm

+For node.js

+    npm install biswebnode

+For browser/electron

+    npm install biswebbrowser

 ---

 ## Learning JavaScript